Rhaam/musicProfanity/building_the_dataset/README.md

 This CSV file is the final dataset we created, which includes lyrics for Billboard Top 100 songs for each year from 1946 to 2022.

+This dataset is about 87% complete with the lyrics to 6032 songs.